NelsonSharma/topics/README.md

 # default is [0] which means no-limit

 --maxupsize
-# max file-size (in MB) that can be uploaded
+# max file-size (can be in KB, MB, GB or TB) that can be uploaded
 # (actually represent the `max_request_body_size` argument in `waitress.serve`)
-# default is [0] which means 1 TB
+# default is '1GB' which means 2**30 Bytes

 --port
 # port of server ip-endpoint
-# default is 8080
+# default is '8080'

 --host
 # address of server ip-endpoint
-# default is empty-string which means use all interfaces
+# default is '0.0.0.0' which means use all interfaces

 --uploads
 # name of folder used to store uploaded files